-An ICE spokesperson confirmed that the agency didn’t have a project-level environmental assessment for the Karnes family-jail, most likely because it has been tied to DHS’s programmatic environmental assessment for the Obama administration’s family detention program.
+An ICE spokesperson confirmed that the agency didn’t have a project-level environmental assessment for the Karnes family jail, most likely because it has been tied to DHS’s programmatic environmental assessment for the Obama administration’s family detention program.
 The programmatic assessment is meant to be a more comprehensive evaluation of environmental impacts of the department’s “increased activities” to detain, process and transport unaccompanied children and families.
-DHS released a “Finding of No Significant Impact” (FONSI) in 2014 covering not only the influx of refugee families and unaccompanied children who came across the border during the summer of that year, but also all future such influxes.
+DHS released a “Finding of No Significant Impact” in 2014, covering not only the influx of refugee families and unaccompanied children who came across the border during the summer of that year but also all future such influxes.

 In 2014, the clinics sent a letter to officials at the DHS and EPA arguing that the Dilley jail impacted the environment in ways DHS has failed to consider when it hastily approved the jail without public comment in 2014.
 The clinics requested that DHS prepare a detailed EIS since its supplemental assessment failed to consider issues such as the drawdown and potential contamination of local aquifers; strain on water utilities in Dilley; the risk of permanent hearing loss for detainees due to heavy industrial operations in the area, including fracking; and the risk of respiratory and other illness on detainees.
 The assessment also failed to question the concept of family detention or examine humane alternatives.

 But DHS declined to prepare a full EIS for the project, and broke ground on construction that same year.
-But while immigrant jails often undergo project-level assessments resulting in FONSIs, a larger, programmatic assessment of the US immigrant detention system as a whole is missing.
+But while immigrant jails often undergo project-level assessments resulting in findings of no significant impact, a larger, programmatic assessment of the U.S. immigrant detention system as a whole is missing.

 In fact, while the Obama administration released a programmatic assessment for its activities regarding detaining and processing unaccompanied children and families in 2014, the Center for Biological Diversity pointed out in a lawsuit that there hasn’t been a programmatic environmental assessment of DHS’s larger immigration enforcement program since 2001.
 That assessment was conducted under its predecessor, the Immigration and Naturalization Service (INS).